trigger/trigger/docs/usage/configuration.rst

 DATABASE_HOST
 ~~~~~~~~~~~~~

-The host on which your MySQL databse resides.
+The host on which your database resides.
+Set to empty string for localhost.
+(Not used with ``sqlite3``)

 Default::

-    '127.0.0.1'
+    ''

 .. setting:: DATABASE_PORT

 DATABASE_PORT
 ~~~~~~~~~~~~~

-The destination port used by MySQL.
+The destination port used by the task queue.
+Set to empty string for default.
+(Not used with ``sqlite3``)

 Default::

-    3306
+    ''

 Access-list Management settings
 -------------------------------